CorentinChauvin/DataVisualisation/README.md

 Exercise 2 - Visualisation
 ==========================

-Small script to visualise with Bokeh some functions, given by their expression.
+Small script to visualise some functions with Bokeh, given by their expression.

 Install